venkatesh-mohanram/gradle-experiments/gradle-zip-task/README.md

 version = '1.0'

 /*
- *  This task is used to package the resource folder in ZIP format */ task packageSource(type: Zip) {
+ *  This task is used to package the source folder in ZIP format */ task packageSource(type: Zip) {
     archiveFileName = "${archivesBaseName}-source-${version}.zip"